hteumeuleu/caniemail/_features/html-width.md

 }
 notes_by_num: {
     "1": "Buggy.
 Percentage width on `<img>` elements are based on the physical file's width, not on the parent element's width.", "2": "Buggy.
-Sizes set in attributes don't scale in 120 dpi mode."
+Sizes set in attributes don't scale in 120 dpi mode.", "3": "The `width` attribute is ignored on CID embedded images.
+See [#171](https://github.com/hteumeuleu/caniemail/issues/171)."
 }
 ---